RiyaDevelops/git-github-notes/README.md

     - Who made the change ?
     - What changes were made ?
     - When the changes were made ?
 - It is also used for **collaborating**.
-Git allows multiple developers to coordinate work on a project simutaneously.
+Git allows multiple developers to coordinate work on a project simultaneously.

 ## What does Git do ?
 - Git **manages** source code